Nonprofit-Management and Public Governance

 Successful completion of a first professionally qualified university degree (at least 180 ECTS credits) in the field of

-- a Bachelor's degree in business administration or
+b) a bachelor's degree program in business administration or

-- another Bachelor's programme with proof of study and examination results at a university amounting to 20 ECTS credits or 16 semester hours (SWS)
+c) another bachelor's degree program, combined with proof of study and examination results at a university amounting to at least 20 ECTS credits or, if proof with ECTS credits is not possible, of at least 16 semester hours (SWS) in business administration subjects.

 Fees and grants